kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Using Your Spider
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Now that your very own 'Regis' robot is up and running.
-Download all files in >Code Bits to your robot’s local directory.
+Download all files to your robot’s local directory.

 1).
 First, update everything.
 Open the command terminal and type:

     sudo apt -get update

-The files in the directory 'Awaken' Can be run to control the legs and head.
+The files in the directory 'Code_Bits/Old_Programs' Can be run to control the legs and head.

 2).
 Now type: